 Database implementation

 The schematic structure of the ECRbase data analysis is presented in Figure S1.
 The database first processes whole genome pairwise alignments of multiple vertebrate genomes available from the ECR Browser to identify Evolutionary Conserved Regions (ECRs).
 Currently there are over 26M ECRs available in the ECRbase that correspond to regions extracted from pairwise comparisons of all the available species.
 Next, these ECRs are used to determine synteny blocks that interconnect these genomes.
 Since the identified synteny blocks are based on nucleotide alignments, not on protein similarity, are thus capable of more accurately demarcate synteny breakpoints in long intergenic regions.
 This strategy potentially provides user with more accurate synteny maps with longer syntenic stretches for closely related vertebrates (such as human and mouse, for example) than those restricted to gene comparisons.
 In parallel to the ECR identification we've implemented the extraction of vertebrate promoters using RefSeq, knownGene, and other species RefSeq gene annotations available from the UCSC Genome browser database (Hinrichs et al. 2006,Pruitt et al. 2005).
 At the final step, DNA sequences for the identified ECRs and promoters undergo annotation of TFBS.
-Subsequently, all the processed data is collected, binned according to the corresponding genome, and distributed through the central ECRbase interface available at //ecrbase.dcode.org.
+Subsequently, all the processed data is collected, binned according to the corresponding genome, and distributed through the central ECRbase interface available at http://ecrbase.dcode.org.
 Large ECRs and TFBS files are compressed (using the gzip utility) to facilitate data download.
 Despite the compression, some of the files continue to be relatively large and, therefore, some users may find it helpful to use automated file download utilities for fetching data from the ECRbase.
 Below we summarize the details of methods employed for data extraction and generation.

 Fig. 1.Schematic pipeline for the ECRbase data analysis.